Jarvis-3000/WebScraping/readme.md

 >__If you try to scrap another website, your IP can be blocked.__

+>__you can use this website for scraping .
+This site is specifically designed to test scraping applications.
+>!(books.toscrape.com)

 # What is Web-Scraping

 >__Web scraping, also known as web data extraction, is the process of retrieving or “scraping” data from a website.__